diogoguedes11/diogoguedes11/README.md

 ## 📜 Guru Quote

-> "become so good they can't ignore you." – *Steve Martin*
+> "be so good they can't ignore you." – *Steve Martin*

 ---